-

 Authorities may detain you when you arrive if you have debts or criminal charges in Qatar.
 This can happen even if you're only transiting through Qatar.

-If you're not a resident of Qatar, you won't get bail for crimes involving fraud.
+If you're not a resident of Qatar, you may not get bail for crimes involving fraud.

 Child custody laws are based on Islamic law.